electric-eloquence/feplet-vs-patternlab-php/README.md

 ### Tests

 This Feplet/Fepper vs. Pattern Lab comparison really just tests their abilities at compiling and rendering templates — lots of them.
+At heart, this is really just a template engine benchmark test.
+Pattern Lab for PHP brilliantly extends Mustache functionality, and is the sole source of inspiration for Feplet.
+The already mentioned Pattern Lab UI doesn't consume much time or resources in these builds, and can basically be ignored in these tests.

 ### Benchmarks